 In my adolescent years it was family lore that our BERRY family was related to that of Alexander BERRY born 1781 in Scotland and his brother David, who were among the more prominent of the first families who settled in New South Wales, Australia.
 A great claim to make when one learns that Alexander BERRY a pioneering Australian merchant and property owner was arguably Australia’s first millionaire.

-Reference to the Last Will and Testament of my Great Grandfather, Charles BERRY illustrates the family’s conviction in this claim with the bequeath of “… all my estate and interest as heir to the Berry Estate property left by my uncles Alexander Berry and David Berry in New South Wales Australia to my children ….”.
+Reference to the Last Will and Testament of my Great Grandfather, Charles BERRY illustrates the family’s conviction in this claim with the bequest of “… all my estate and interest as heir to the Berry Estate property left by my uncles Alexander Berry and David Berry in New South Wales Australia to my children ….”.
 1 Kindly provided by my cousin Scott Chalmers

 The fact is that none of that generation of that BERRY family with its origins in Cupar, Fife, Scotland had children.
-This together with my discovery of the Baptism of Christopher Christmas BERRY, 14 January 1803, at St Nicholas Chapel, Kings Lynn, Norfolk, England is clear evidence that after many years of speculation and high hope there is nothing to be gained from claiming kinship with that Berry family.
+This together with my discovery of the Baptism of Christopher Christmas BERRY, 14 January 1803, at St Nicholas Chapel, Kings Lynn, Norfolk, England is clear evidence that after many years of speculation and high hope there is nothing to be gained from claiming kinship with Alexander’s Berry family.

 My further research has however revealed many mysteries and anomalies surrounding our ancestor Christopher Christmas BERRY and his families.

 Why the plural “families” you might ask?
-From the following and my Family Tree published at http://genealogy.bobvine.nz you will find that our man CCB fathered families in England to his wife Elisabeth, nee NEWDICK, and in New Zealand to Elisa FERGUSON, nee FELSTED with whom he had arrived in New Zealand in 1840 from Port Phillip, Australia with her three daughters, Rebecca, who later used BERRY as her Maiden name, Mary Ann and Sarah.
+From the following and my Family Tree published at genealogy.bobvine.nz you will find that our man CCB fathered families in England to his wife Elisabeth, nee NEWDICK, and in New Zealand to Elisa FERGUSON, nee FELSTED with whom he had arrived in New Zealand in 1840 from Port Phillip, Australia with her three daughters, Rebecca, who later used BERRY as her Maiden name, Mary Ann and Sarah.

 You will also discover that our man was baptised thrice with different names.
 Further, he resided in three countries.
 Hence the title I have given the writing up of my research – “The Three Lives of ….”